w3c/vc-bitstring-status-list/explainer.md

 ## How does it work?

 At the most basic level, status information for all verifiable credentials issued by an issuer are expressed as simple binary values.
 The issuer keeps a bitstring list of all verifiable credentials it has issued.
 Each verifiable credential is associated with a position in the list.
-If the binary value of the position in the list is 1 (one), the verifiable credential is revoked, if it is 0 (zero) it is not revoked.
+If the binary value of the position in the list is 1 (one), the verifiable credential is revoked; if it is 0 (zero), it is not revoked.
 The verifier can then check the status of a verifiable credential by looking up the position of the verifiable credential in the bitstring list.
 This is the basic model used for Revocation and Suspension.

 A status list may have multiple states, exposed via a series of status messages.
 These status messages are intended to be extensible and interoperable with existing status message vocabularies.
 The status messages are intended to be human-readable and machine-readable.
 The status messages are intended to be used by verifiers to determine the status of a verifiable credential.